wp-plugins/ad-injection/readme.txt

 4. Make sure you select the option to say which ad injection mode to use.
 You need to say whether you are using WP Super Cache (or compatible) or not.
 Dynamic features (referrer and IP ad filtering) will only work with either 1) WP Super Cache (or compatible) or 2) no caching plugin.
 5. Tick the box right at the top to enable your ads.
 6. If you are using a caching plugin you may need to clear the cache to see your ads immediately.

+= How to uninstall =

+You can uninstall by deactivating the plugin and deleting from the WordPress plugins control panel.

+If you have been using mfunc mode with WP Super Cache then you *must* also clear the cache afterwards, otherwise you'll get errors saying the Ad Injection includes can't be found.

 == Frequently Asked Questions ==